What Happens if a Dog Gets Vaccinated Twice?

 • Bordetella bronchiseptica vaccine: Kennel cough can easily spread from an infected dog.
 Bordetella or kennel cough vaccine is ideal for pets exposed to boarding or social environments.

-• Leptospirosis vaccine: Your pet may contract leptospirosis due to exposure to contaminated urine, water, and soil.
-It’s usually optional to get your dog vaccinated twice against leptospirosis since this is a non-core vaccine.
+• Leptospirosis vaccine: Your pet may contract leptospirosis due to contaminated urine, water, and soil exposure.
+Vaccinating your dog twice against leptospirosis is usually optional since this is a non-core vaccine.
 You may consider this vaccine if your pet frequents boarding kennels or dog daycares in Temecula.

 • Parainfluenza vaccine: Canine influenza is another contagious respiratory virus.
-Having our vets administer the parainfluenza vaccine to your pet can save your dog from viral lung infections.
+Having me administer the parainfluenza vaccine to your pet can save your dog from viral lung infections.

 • Lyme disease vaccine: Borrelia burgdorferi is a fatal illness transmitted through deer ticks.
 The Lyme disease vaccine can be helpful for pet owners who live in tick-infested areas.

-While your dog won’t have to receive non-core vaccinations right away, it’s best to consult our vet about potential viruses spreading around the area.
-In this way, we can take a titer test and recommend the appropriate vaccine for the situation or any mild disease.
+While your dog won’t have to receive non-core vaccinations immediately, it’s best to consult our vet about potential viruses spreading around the area.
+This way, we can take a titer test and recommend the appropriate vaccine for the situation or any mild disease.

 Educate Yourself About Dog Vaccination Basics